-One of the University of Texas’s most famous grads and lifetime fans, Matthew McConaughey still makes frequent appearances at the school’s football games.
-He famously showed off Austin’s skyline in a series of heartfelt Lincoln Motor commercials in 2014.
-He can also be seen volunteering with various organizations around town, such as Meals On Wheels and his own philanthropy, the “just keep livin” Foundation, which sets up health and mindfulness programs in inner-city high schools.
+A grad and lifetime fan of the University of Texas, Matthew McConaughey still makes frequent appearances at the school’s football games.
+In 2014, he appeared in a series of Lincoln Motor commercials that showcased the majestic Austin skyline.
+The actor also volunteers with various organizations around town, such as Meals on Wheels and his own philanthropy, the “Just Keep Livin” Foundation, which sets up health and mindfulness programs in inner-city high schools.

-Award-winning actress Sandra Bullock splits her time between Los Angeles and Austin, and she even filmed a large portion of one of her most well-known movies, Miss Congeniality, in the city.
+Award-winning actress Sandra Bullock splits her time between Los Angeles and Austin, and she even filmed a large portion of Miss Congeniality in the city.
 In addition to acting, she also founded a production company, Fortis Films, and in 2006, she opened the now-shuttered Bess Bistro in downtown Austin.
-Today, she owns a popular florist, coffee shop, bakery, and deli hybrid called Walton’s Fancy & Staple.
+Today, she owns a popular florist, coffee shop, bakery and deli hybrid called Walton’s Fancy & Staple.

-Often described by locals as a “mythical resident,” actor Elijah Wood is seen sporadically as he randomly pops up at restaurants and sometimes DJs events, but he spends most of his time away from the public eye.
-He currently resides in a $1 million Victorian mansion in the coveted, trendy Boudin Creek neighborhood that he purchased in 2012.
-In a recent interview, he says he hopes to bring more film opportunities to Austin.
+Actor Elijah Wood has been spotted at Austin’s restaurants and sometimes DJs events, but he spends most of his time out of the public eye.
+He currently resides in a Victorian mansion, which he bought in 2012, in the trendy Boudin Creek neighborhood.
+In a recent interview, he expressed his hope to bring more film opportunities to Austin.

-Austin is home to both Lance Armstrong and the headquarters of his nonprofit, LIVESTRONG Foundation, which provides support for those affected by cancer.
-He also owns Mellow Johnny’s, a hybrid bike shop, café, and cycling training center.
-Though deeply engrained in the city, there is no telling if Lance may be planning to leave Austin in the near future as he put his 8,000-square-foot (743.2-square-meter) home on the market for $8.25 million last year.
+Austin is home to both Lance Armstrong and the headquarters of the non-profit he founded, the LIVESTRONG Foundation, which provides resources and a community to empower those affected by cancer.
+He also owns Mellow Johnny’s, a hybrid bike shop, café and cycling training center.

-The city’s premiere power couple, former tennis player Andy Roddick and model/actress Brooklyn Decker, live in a secluded farmhouse in West Austin with their son, Hank.
-Decker moved to Austin 10 years ago to be with Roddick, who grew up in the city and later returned.
-The couple stays busy by running the Andy Roddick Foundation, a nonprofit based in East Austin that provides high-quality summer enrichment programs for low-income youth.
+Married celebrities Andy Roddick (a former No. 1 tennis player) and Brooklyn Decker (a model and actress) live in a secluded farmhouse in West Austin with their children.
+Decker moved to Austin to be with Roddick, who grew up in the city and later returned.
+The couple stays busy by running the Andy Roddick Foundation, a non-profit based in East Austin that provides high-quality summer enrichment programs for low-income youth.

-This award-winning director not only made Austin his home but also the background of some of his most well-known films.
+This award-winning director made Austin not only his home but also the background of some of his best-known films.
 He shot much of Boyhood, which earned him a Golden Globe for Best Director, and cult classic Dazed and Confused in Austin, and also helped found the Austin Film Society in 1985.
 Since 1996, the society has given out more than $1.5 million in grants to Texan filmmakers.
 Check out The Film Buff’s Guide to Texas to find out how you can access some of the filming locations of Dazed and Confused.

 Originally from Houston, news correspondent Dan Rather now splits his time between his New York and Austin homes.
-He has been awarded multiple Peabody Awards and Emmys and honored with the Edward R. Morrow Lifetime Achievement Award in 2012.
-His daughter Robin is also an Austin resident and is well known for her philanthropic efforts in various facets around the city.
+He has been awarded multiple Peabody Awards and Emmys and honored with the Edward R Murrow Lifetime Achievement Award in 2012.
+His daughter Robin is also an Austin resident and is well known for her philanthropic efforts around the city.

-No list of Austin celebrities would be complete without the unofficial mascot of Austin – Willie Nelson.
+No list of Austin celebrities would be complete without Willie Nelson.
 While he splits his time between his home in Maui and his ranch in Austin, he is the face of two of the city’s most famous murals, one declaring “Willie for President.”
 He hosts the summer’s biggest bash, Willie Nelson’s 4th of July Picnic, every year at the outdoor Austin360 Amphitheater.
-Don’t have the chance to snap a photo with Willie himself at one of his shows?
+Haven’t had the chance to snap a photo with Willie himself at one of his shows?
 Visit the statue of his likeness at ACL Live at the Moody Theater on the street named after him – Willie Nelson Boulevard.